Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

     - This feature will all users who are authenticated as staff or higher to create, update and delete database entries for items to be displayed on both the menu page and drinks page.
 It will also allow for an image to be uploaded for each item which will can be rendered as part of the item in the menu/drinks page.

 * __Contact us Messages__
-    - This feature will all users who have access to the Django admin to view all enquires from the contact us form
+    - This feature will allow staff users with access to the Dashboard to view all messages sent from the contact us form on the main site.

 * __Custom Admin Panel__
     - This feature would allow users who are authenticated as staff or higher to create, update, and delete bookings without the need to access Django admin